Electricity in Syria: Infrastructural damage

 Swathes of Syria's generation and transmission infrastructure were damaged or destroyed, due to a combination of bombardment by Syrian government forces, aerial attacks by the US-led international military intervention against the Islamic State, attacks by insurgent groups, and looting by armed factions.
 Between 2015 and 2017, violence and looting destroyed three major power plants, namely the Aleppo Thermal Station, Zayzoon in Idlib, and al-Taim in Deir Ezzor.
 Pre-war, these three plants had accounted for almost one-fifth of Syria's total generation capacity.
-In 2021, Syria's Ministry of Electricity estimated total losses to the electricity sector at USD 2.4 billion.
+In 2021, Syria's Ministry of Electricity estimated total losses to the electricity sector at US$2.4 billion.

 Resource scarcity

 In addition to infrastructural damage, war also left Syria with acute shortages of the fuel and water needed to power Syria's thermal and hydroelectric infrastructure.
 On one side, the Syrian government's loss of major oil and gas fields first to the Islamic State and then to the Autonomous Administration of North and East Syria contributed to extreme fuel scarcity and thus a reliance on imports, notably from Iran.
-On the other, rising temperatures, diminished rainfall, and Turkish restrictions on the flow of the Euphrates River brought the latter's water levels to a crisis point, thus threatening the capacity of the three dams located along the Euphrates in Syria: namely the Tabqa Dam, Freedom Dam, and Tishrin Dam.
+On the other, rising temperatures, diminished rainfall, and Turkish restrictions on the flow of the Euphrates River brought the latter's water levels to a crisis point, thus threatening the capacity of the three dams located along the Euphrates in Syria: namely the Euphrates Dam, Mansoura Dam, and Tishrin Dam.